A family half-day

 Lunch: torta fritta and gelato

-On the way back, stop at Trattoria Cavallo – La Tortafritteria in Scipione Ponte for a family-friendly lunch.
-Children love torta fritta (fried dough) served with cured meats — it's the Emilian equivalent of pizza, and just as irresistible.
+After the morning adventure, head for a family-friendly lunch.
+If you chose Gropparello (Option A), stop at a trattoria on the way back — the drive back takes about 40 minutes and you'll pass through the beautiful Val d'Arda.
+Trattoria Cavallo – La Tortafritteria in Scipione Ponte is worth the detour: children love torta fritta (fried dough) served with cured meats — it's the Emilian equivalent of pizza, and just as irresistible.
 The restaurant also has a gelateria and a small shop with local products.
-If you chose the Masone Labyrinth option, the labyrinth complex has its own restaurant where you can eat before heading home.
+If you chose the Masone Labyrinth (Option B), the complex has its own restaurant where you can eat before heading home — much more convenient, as it saves the return drive.

 Book accommodation